WorkflowCenter-Repositories/Mega-NJ-Task/README.md

 ##Repository for Mega Neighbor Joining Task

 ###How to deploy the task:
 - Clone this repository to your machine
+- if you want deploy the task with your own data then
-- in Mega-NJ-Task/input folder put your file or you can use the exist sample input
+  - in Mega-NJ-Task/input folder put your file, edit Mega-NJ-Task/input.yaml file and change 'input-file' to your file name
-- from terminal window change to Mega-NJ-Task folder and type:
+  - in a terminal run . ./task-deploy.sh within Mega-NJ-Task folder
+- if you are happy to deploy the task with the sample input file in input folder just run task-deploy.sh as above
-- . ./task-deploy.sh
+-
 ###Information:

   Task-Name: Mega NJ